Locating and Editing Factual Associations in Mamba: Datasets

 \subsection{\textsc{Relations}}

-The \textsc{Relations} dataset introduced in \cite{hernandez2023linearity} consists of $47$ relations of $4$ types; \textit{factual}, \textit{linguistic}, \textit{bias}, and \textit{commonsense}.
+The \textsc{Relations} dataset introduced in \cite{hernandez2023linearity} consists of $47$ relations of $4$ types: \textit{factual}, \textit{linguistic}, \textit{bias}, and \textit{commonsense}.
 A relation $r$ is an association between two entities.
 For example, the relation, $r = \textit{professionally played the sport}$ connects the subject $s = \textit{Michael Jordan}$ with the object $o = \textit{basketball}$.
 The dataset contains a set of $(s, o)$ for each relation $r$.

 In the scope of this paper, we only utilize the $26$ \textit{factual} relations from this dataset.
 We evaluate \textsc{Lre} in Mamba and Pythia for all the $26$ factual relations.
 We also use this dataset for locating key fact-mediating states in \Cref{sec:locating} and \Cref{app:locate-pythia}.
 We randomly sample 400 examples $(s, r, o)$ across 6 different factual relations - \textit{place in city}, \textit{country capital city}, \textit{person occupation}, \textit{plays pro sport}, \textit{company hq}, and \textit{product by company}.
 For each of these examples we randomly select another example within the same relation $(s^*, r, o^*)$ such that $s \neq s^*$ and $o \neq o^*$.
 The average indirect effect (IE) of applying activation patching over these 400 examples is depicted on Figures \ref{fig:trace_res}, \ref{fig:trace_state}, \ref{fig:sub_last_path} for Mamba-2.8b) and on Figure \ref{fig:trace_pythia} (for Pythia-2.8b).
+We use the same set of $6$ relations in \Cref{sec:attn_patch} where we adapt attention knock-out to Mamba.